/api/system/tasks

 Parameter Type Required Description

-id string Yes The 32-character GUID of the task, returned by the initial asynchronous API call.
+id or task_id string Yes The task identifier returned by the initial asynchronous API call.
+The handler accepts either query key.

 Response